What to do if someone is following you

 If your car breaks down and another person approaches, lock the doors and keep the windows closed.
 Explain (through closed windows) that they should call the police for you.
 If you have a phone, tell them that you are OK and have called the police for help.
 When help arrives, check the credentials of the helper, most rescue services have uniforms and clearly marked vehicles.
 If not they should have ID badges.

-How to survive if you are stopped
+What to do if you are stopped

-Action: If you are forced to stop, stay in the car, lock the doors and keep your head.
+If you are forced to stop stay in the car, lock the doors and keep your head.
 You are safer in your car than anywhere else.
 Do not try to run away.
-If there are passing drivers, draw attention to yourself with your headlights and horn – keep your engine running.
+If there are passing drivers, draw attention to yourself with your headlights and horn - keep your engine running.

 As the assailant draws near repeat the exercise to lure him away from his own vehicle.
 By doing this you will create a chance to 'escape' and to buy time.